Spikeupine/cloud-assignment2/README.md

 Then copy the .env file to the .secrets folder.
 The .secrets/.env file is used in the docker compose runtime environment.
-This will therefore let you for example run different firebase credentials in the container and locally.
+This will therefore let you, for example, run different firebase credentials in the container and locally.
 ```bash
  cp .env .secrets/.env
 ```